openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

    You can configure the default regexp used for detection.
 You will need to keep the regexp groups: `<filename>`, `<line>`, `<error>` to make it works.

+### Reporting logs URL to Tekton Dashboard or custom Console

+Pipelines as Code have the ability to automatically detect the OpenShift Console and link the logs of the tasks to the public URL of the OpenShift Console.
+If you are using the Tekton Dashboard, you can configure this feature using the `tekton-dashboard-url` setting.
+Simply set this to your dashboard URL, and the pipelinerun status and tasklog will be displayed there.

+Alternatively, you can also configure a custom console with the following settings:

+* `custom-console-name`

+ Set this to the name of your custom console. example: `MyCorp Console`

+* `custom-console-url`

+ Set this to the root URL of your custom console. example: `https://mycorp.com`

+* `custom-console-url-pr-details`

+ Set this to the URL where to view the details of the `PipelineRun`.
+This is shown when the PipelineRun is started so the user can follow execution on your console or when to see more details about the pipelinerun ion result.

+ The URL suports templating for these value:

+* `{{ namespace }}`: The target namespace where the pipelinerun is executed
+* `{{ pr }}`: The PipelineRun name.

+ example: `https://mycorp.com/ns/{{ namespace }}/pipelienrun/{{ pr }}`

+* `custom-console-url-pr-tasklog`

+ Set this to the URL where to view the log of the taskrun of the `PipelineRun`.
+This is shown when we post a result of the task breakdown to link to the logs of the taskrun.

+ The URL suports templating for these value:

+* `{{ namespace }}`: The target namespace where the pipelinerun is executed
+* `{{ pr }}`: The PipelineRun name.
+* `{{ task }}`: The Task name in the PR
+* `{{ pod }}`: The Pod name of the TaskRun
+* `{{ firstFailedStep }}`: The name of the first failed step in the TaskRun

+ example: `https://mycorp.com/ns/{{ namespace }}/pipelinerun/{{ pr }}/logs/{{ task }}#{{ pod }}-{{ firstFailedStep }}`

 ## Pipelines-As-Code Info

   There are a settings exposed through a config map for which any authenticated